Denver maid reports ‘bunch of guns’ in hotel room near MLB All-Star Game site; 4 arrests: report

 Denver police said they searched two rooms and impounded two vehicles after arriving at the scene, according to the station.

 It was unclear if the suspects were arrested at the hotel or at some other location.
-The number and types of weapons discovered also wasn’t clear.

 Just days ago, authorities in Chicago also feared a possible "Las Vegas-style" crime was being planned when a suspect with a rifle was spotted in a room overlooking a city fireworks event.
 Authorities there later arrested a 32-year-old Iowa man in connection with the incident.